jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 <!-- ↑ that could be better, but even my german sentences are not great: …wo sie sind?! -->

+There are two ways to get participants:

+1. The easy way is paying a recruiting agency.
+They will get your participants according to criteria you give them.
+2. The harder way is doing the recruiting yourself, and this is what I will be explaining.

+Recruiting yourself, obviously, might be needed since you do not have the budget to pay an agency.
+Sometimes it can also be easier for you to get specific participants than for the agency.

-The easy way to get participants is via a recruiting agency: You pay them and they will get you participants.
-But since that might not be possible for you, here is how you do it yourself.
-Two conditions need to be satisfied for  people to take part in your research: They know about the possibility of participating in the study and they are motivated to actually participate.
+Two conditions need to be satisfied for people to take part in your research:

+    1. They know about the possibility of participating in the study
+    2. they are motivated to actually participate

 It is motivating for potential participants if the research improves their life: A shopkeeper will likely be interested if you work on making it easier to keep track of bills, neighbors will be motivated to help if you try to make living in the neighborhood better.

 Incentives, like money or vouchers, are a simple, but effective motivation for participants.
-If you have the funds and particularly, if your project will earn you (or your employer) money, you should pay a fair sum for your participants’ time.
+If you have the funds and, particularly, if your project will earn you (or your employer) money, you should pay for your participants’ time.
 If your funds are small and people like to support you and your cause, you could also offer something that people like, but would usually not “just” buy, e.g. really good chocolate or a voucher for a nice local restaurant.
 Such things are far more valued than the money they cost.

 When you know what you can offer to potential participants, you can write down what participants can expect if they participate.
 This includes: